 History Note: Filed as a Temporary Amendment Eff.
-August 20, 1994 for a period of 180 days or until the permanent rule becomes effective, whichever is sooner;

-Authority G.S.
-104E-7; 104E-10(b);

-Amended Eff.
-May 1, 1995; May 1, 1993; June 1, 1989.
+August 20, 1994 for a period of 180 days or until the permanent rule becomes effective, whichever is sooner; Authority G.S.
+104E-7; 104E-10(b); Eff.
+February 1, 1980; Amended Eff.
+May 1, 1995; May 1, 1993; June 1, 1989; Transferred and Recodified from 15A NCAC 11.0343 Eff.
+February 1, 2015.

-15A NCAC 11 .0344 MODIFICATION: REVOCATION: AND TERMINATION OF LICENSES
+10A NCAC 15.0344 MODIFICATION: REVOCATION: AND TERMINATION OF LICENSES

-- (a) The terms and conditions of all licenses are subject to amendment, revision or modification and all licenses are subject to suspension or revocation by reason of: - (1) amendments to the Act, - (2) rules adopted pursuant to provisions of the Act, or - (3) orders issued by the agency pursuant to provisions of the Act and rules adopted pursuant to provisions of the Act. - (b) Any license may be revoked, suspended, or modified, in whole or in part: - for any material false statement in the application or in any statement of fact required by provisions of this Section; - (2) because of conditions which would warrant the agency to refuse to grant a license or an original application revealed by: - (A) the application; - (B) any statement of fact; - (C) any report, record, inspection or other means; or - (3) for violation of, or failure to observe any of the terms and conditions of the Act, the license, the rules of this Chapter, or order of the agency. - (c) Except in cases of willfulness or those in which the public health, interest or safety requires otherwise, prior to the institution of proceedings for modification, revocation, or suspension of a license, the agency shall: - (1) call to the attention of the licensee in writing the facts or conduct which may warrant these actions, and - (2) provide an opportunity for the licensee to demonstrate or achieve compliance with all lawful requirements. - (d) The agency may terminate a specific license upon request submitted by the licensee to the agency in writing.
+(a) The terms and conditions of all licenses are subject to amendment, revision or modification and all licenses are subject to suspension or revocation by reason of:

+- (1) amendments to the Act, - (2) rules adopted pursuant to provisions of the Act, or - (3) orders issued by the agency pursuant to provisions of the Act and rules adopted pursuant to provisions of the Act. - (b) Any license may be revoked, suspended, or modified, in whole or in part:

+- (1) for any material false statement in the application or in any statement of fact required by provisions of this Section; - (2) because of conditions which would warrant the agency to refuse to grant a license or an original application revealed by: - (A) the application; - (B) any statement of fact; - (C) any report, record, inspection or other means; or - (3) for violation of, or failure to observe any of the terms and conditions of the Act, the license, the rules of this Chapter, or order of the agency.

+(c) Except in cases of willfulness or those in which the public health, interest or safety requires otherwise, prior to the institution of proceedings for modification, revocation, or suspension of a license, the agency shall:

+- call to the attention of the licensee in writing the facts or conduct which may warrant these actions, and provide an opportunity for the licensee to demonstrate or achieve compliance with all lawful requirements. - (d) The agency may terminate a specific license upon request submitted by the licensee to the agency in writing.

 History Note: Authority G.S.
 104E-7; 104E-10(b); 104E-13; Eff.
 February 1, 1980; Amended Eff.
-June 1, 1993.
+June 1, 1993; Transferred and Recodified from 15A NCAC 11 .0344 Eff.
+February 1, 2015.

-15A NCAC 11.0345 RECIPROCAL RECOGNITION OF LICENSES
+10A NCAC 15.0345 RECIPROCAL RECOGNITION OF LICENSES